tc39/proposal-compartments/README.md

   needsImport?: boolean,
   // Indicates that initialize needs to receive an importMeta. needsImportMeta?: boolean,
+  // Indicates that this synthetic static module record satisfies
+  // matching import type assertions.
+  // (TODO, Tentatively,) an absent type property indicates that the
+  // synthetic static module record satisfies any import type assertion.
+  // (Alternately, the `type` property is required and any synthetic
+  // static module record will fail to load when first encountered
+  // by a compartment, either when found in a `modules` compartment
+  // constructor option, or when returned by a `loadHook`.) type?: string,
 };

 // Static module records are an opaque token representing the compilation